Cornflower | The Blue Wildflower Loved by the German Emperor

 Soil

-Thrives in well-draining, sandy soil.
-Mixing standard garden soil with a small amount of sand or perlite creates an optimal environment.
+They thrive in well-drained sandy soil.
+Mixing horticultural soil with river sand or perlite creates a suitable environment.

 Fertilizer

-Requires minimal fertilization.
-A slow-release fertilizer at planting time helps strengthen growth.
-Monthly feeding during the growing season can enhance flowering.
+Apply sparingly.
+A slow-release fertilizer at planting helps growth, and monthly feeding during the growing season is effective.

 Conclusion